 Mycotoxin Assays

 We submitted samples for lab analysis of mycotoxins for each treatment, annually.
-However there are many factors that influence ear mould pathogens, and we did not see any clear correlations between the fungicides or application method used and the level of Deoxynivalenol (DON aka vomitoxin) or zearalenone detected.
-We may publish these results in a separate article in the future.
+However there are many factors that influence ear mould pathogens, and we did not see any clear correlations between the fungicide, application method, or even the unsprayed check with the level of Deoxynivalenol (DON aka vomitoxin) or zearalenone detected.

 The Drop Hose Experience

-We felt it was important to describe the utility and user-experience.
-While this study focusses on the Port Rowan trials, several other operators have adopted the Beluga system and reported on their experience.
-We have included their observations as well.
+While cost and efficacy are key considerations, we felt it was also important to describe the utility and user-experience.
+This study focusses on the Port Rowan trials, but over the years several other Ontario farmers have adopted the Beluga system and reported on their experience.
+We have included their observations:

-• The mounting bracket permits the drop to be “keyed in” from either side, however this may have led to drop hoses occasionally detaching in shorter corn stands and on sharp turns.
+- The factory mounting bracket permits the drop to be “keyed in” from either side, however this may have led to drop hoses occasionally detaching in shorter corn stands and on sharp turns.
 The weak point may be the plastic hose barb, which can be damaged if the drops detach from the mounting plates.
 Rather than the current slot positions of “9:30 and 2:30”, “11:00 and 1:00” may prevent detachment.
-Mounting plates are currently being redesigned to compensate.
+One dealer, however, has redesigned the mounting plate and linkage to compensate.

-• There were issues with other sprayer types (e.g. New Holland Guardian) when folding the booms.
+- There were issues with other sprayer types (e.g. New Holland Guardian) when folding the booms.
 Drops did not hang plumb during transport.
-New linkages are being developed to account for differences in boom design.
+One dealer developed new linkages to account for differences in boom design.

-• The drop hoses rinsed as easily as any nozzle.
-New hose-end plugs are being designed to facilitate rinsing.
+- The drop hoses rinsed as easily as any nozzle.
+One dealer developed new hose-end plugs to facilitate rinsing.

 Custom Operators

 Additionally, our study has focused on 20 gpa where some custom operators would prefer 15 gpa.
-We have promising preliminary data based on a limited set of trials based on 16.5 gpa (data still being analyzed).
 Reducing volume necessitates a change in travel speed (may not be practical) or a reduction in operating pressure (may increase average droplet size).
-It would be inadvisable to drop for 015’s to 01’s (think plugs and misty spray).
+It would be inadvisable to drop from 015’s to 01’s (think plugs and misty spray).

 Conclusion

-We have seen a consistent annual increase in mean net revenue from corn sprayed using directed application versus a conventional overhead broadcast.
+With the exception of 2024, which was essentially parity between Overhead and Directed methods, we saw an annual increase in mean net revenue from corn sprayed using a directed application.
 The low price point, ease of use, and high rate of return make this an attractive proposition in corn production.

 Thanks to Petker Farm Ltd. and other early adopters for participating in the study.
 Thanks to Corteva and Syngenta for contributing the pesticides used.